silentdiverchris/Archivist/README.md

 If you mess things up, delete them and the standard stored procedure and table will be recreated on the next run.

+## Windows event log

+Errors and warnings will always be written to the event log, by default, information messages will not by default.
+Set app settings WriteProgressToEventLog to true to write all progress messages to it too.

 # Code

 If you like, you can read the code for fuller descriptions of how it all works, most functions and other declarations are decorated with top-level comments, the structure is pretty clear and names of things are nice and descriptive.